 Everybody wants to look younger.
 Some people slather creams and serums on their faces every day in the quest for younger-looking skin.
-However, there isn’t any way to get rid of wrinkles once they appear.
+However, there isn’t any way to smooth wrinkles once they appear.

 Or is there?

 Hey there!
 I’m Cara, a lover of photography and one who stands amazed by the wonders of Photoshop.
 One of these wonders is the ability to turn back the clock and erase wrinkles from faces.
 Photoshop can work some serious magic, let’s look at how to do it here!

 Note: the screenshots and tutorial below are based on Photoshop CC for Windows.
 If you are using the Mac version, they’ll look slightly different.

 Step 1: Make the Edits Non-Destructive

 Edits made directly to the background layer are destructive.
 This means if we mess up we can’t go back to the original image (other than undoing a bunch of actions).

 There are a couple of ways to make the edits nondestructive.
 One is to duplicate the image by pressing Ctrl + J or Command + J. Make your edits to the copied layer and you always have the first as a backup.

 Another method is to put a blank new layer on top.
 To do this, press the New Layer button at the bottom of the Layers panel.
 It looks like a square with a plus sign inside.